-IV.
 Challenges and Opportunities in Electricity Markets

 As investment and grid composition has moved from traditional thermal generation sources towards a more intermittent but emission-free renewable generation, reliability planning is increasingly a challenge for regulators and market participants.
-This challenge was brought into sharp focus in February 2021, where Texas was confronted with unseasonably severe winter conditions causing energy spot prices to spike by more than 10,000%, highlighting the importance of a regulatory framework and market design that are robust in allocating load, demand and grid integrity during challenging weather events.
-In the face of these challenges, we have seen increased interest in the development of demand response and distributed generation and storage assets.

-Storage solutions, such as pumped-storage hydro and battery storage, can operate as alternatives to gas-peaking plants in periods of peak demand, enhancing reliability and assisting in managing the continual integration of renewable energy into the grid.
+We have seen increased interest in the development of demand response and distributed generation and storage assets.
+Storage solutions, such as pumped-storage hydro and battery storage, can operate as alternatives to gas-peaking plants in periods of peak demand, enhancing reliability and assisting to manage the continual integration of renewable energy into the grid.
 Offshore wind, which has greater consistency of wind resource and is generally located closer to load centres, is also expected to expand significantly in the U.S. with the Biden administration's support and as developers leverage technical expertise from Europe.
-The challenges in delivering and financing these capital-intensive projects include the lengthy and multi-faceted construction process, reliance on a global supply chain and a multi-contract procurement model and they rely on certainty of financing and revenue sources.
+In 2023, the Biden administration approved its sixth commercial-scale offshore wind project, Empire Wind, and its first project, Vineyard Wind, commenced producing power.
+In May 2023, the U.S. offshore wind energy project pipeline, which is concentrated on the East coast of the U.S., grew to a potential generating capacity of over 52,687 megawatts which is expected to increase in the next decade as new lease areas are developed.